-Email spoofing is a technique attackers use to hide the true sender address in a malicious email and replace it with a legitimate one by impersonating a company or a user using an exact domain.
-Attackers often use this technique in malicious phishing or spam campaigns to improve their effectiveness by evading anti-spam controls and making emails appear more credible.
+Email spoofing is a technique attackers use to hide the true sender address in a malicious email.
+It replace it with a legitimate one by impersonating a company or a user using an exact domain.
+Attackers often use this technique in malicious phishing or spam campaigns to improve their effectiveness by evading anti-spam controls.
+Making emails appear more credible.

 Communications in sending emails

-The systems that manage the sending and receiving of emails use three main protocols: the SMTP (Simple Mail Transfer Protocol) gets used for delivering the mail.
+The systems that manage the sending and receiving of emails use three main protocols.
+SMTP (Simple Mail Transfer Protocol) gets used for delivering the mail.
 Also, the IMAP or POP protocols get implemented for reception, depending on the server used.

-This data generally gets completed by the mail provider’s server, where all users have prior authentication, with which the protocol does not need any identity verification in its use.
-Although some email providers such as Gmail or Outlook do not allow spoofing the identity of emails within their domain, most existing addresses can become victims of this attack.
+This data generally gets completed by the mail provider’s server.
+Here all users have prior authentication, with which the protocol does not need any identity verification in its use.
+Although some email providers such as Gmail or Outlook do not allow spoofing the identity of emails within their domain.
+Most existing addresses can become victims of this attack.

 Anti spoofing technical measures